GoingOffRoading/Boilest-Scaling-Video-Encoder/Scripts/readme.md

 - [ ] Make the log level a container variable
 - [x] Adjust the ffresults to use the end file name, not the start file name, and add the start container to original string
 - [x] Update the ffencode print statement to remove the ( )
-- [ ] Add a valid file check to the beginning of ffprobe
 - [x] Add a validation check on writing the results
 - [x] Create a way for Boilest to not encode files that were changed after the last scan.
 Either with a last modified check, empty the queue week...
 Something
 - [ ] Write the logs to a file, or aggregate the logs somewhere